Nellie Two Bears Gates: Family

 In 1946, her daughter, Josephine Gates Kelly, became the first woman in the United States to be elected chair of a tribal council.
 Kelly was the tribal chair of Standing Rock Reservation from 1946 to 1951.
 Kelly may also be the first female delegate to a Republican National Convention.
-Her great-granddaughter is author Susan Power.
+Her great-granddaughter is author Mona Susan Power.

 Artwork and exhibitions

 Suitcase (1880–1910) is housed at the Minneapolis Institute of Art.
-Suitcase depicts a wedding scene and was a gift for Gates' relative, Ida Claymore, in honor of her marriage.
+It depicts a wedding scene and was a gift for Gates' relative, Ida Claymore, in honor of her marriage.